VaidehiTiwari-dev/Job_Portal_System_API/README.md

 # Smart Job Portal System

-A full-stack **Smart Job Portal System** developed using **Java, Spring Boot, Spring Security, Hibernate, Spring Data JPA, MySQL, Maven, and Thymeleaf**.
+A full-stack **Smart Job Portal System** developed using **Java, Spring Boot, Spring Security, Hibernate, Spring Data JPA, MySQL and Maven **.
 The application provides a secure platform where job seekers can search and apply for jobs while recruiters can post and manage job openings.
 The system implements **JWT Authentication**, **Role-Based Authorization**, **Email Notifications**, **Pagination**, and **Sorting** to deliver a secure and user-friendly experience.

 ---